Chen571428/Codes/README.md

 # This repo includes my codes learing pku-2024-cs101-fall
-All codes are under CC-BY-NA-SA 4.0 liscenced
+All codes are under MIT liscenced